HelmchenLabSoftware/Centripetal_propagation_astrocytes/README.md

 - The script uses a calcium imaging recording as a tif-file and produces a delay map as shown here.

 - The code is provided as scripts in *Matlab* (tested with Matlab R2020b) and *Python 3* (tested with various Python 3 versions) and with an example dataset (small 80x80 FOV excerpt covering a single astrocyte).
+The Python version requires the standard packages `numpy`, `glob`, `tifffile`, `skimage`, and `matplotlib` for visualization.

 - The small FOV excerpt was chosen to minimize the size of the Github repository.
 It is possible to run the code on much larger files.